Mathematics (MATH)

 Prerequisite: Prerequisite: Either MATH& 151 with a C or better OR CS 350 and CS 360 (with C or better in both CS classes.)

-Distribution Requirements: Natural Science
+Distribution Requirements: Natural Science, Quantitative

 Mathematics (CCN) (MATH&)

-MATH 107 Math In Society 5 Credits
+MATH& 107 Math In Society 5 Credits

 Explores a variety of mathematical topics presenting mathematics as a form of art and as a tool for understanding the world around us.
 Designed for non-science majors.
 Specific topics may be drawn from geometry, number theory, set theory, and the history of mathematics.